Esurielt/spirit-seeker-site/src/site/notes/01 World of Erythea/People/Ancestries/Human.md

 Humans are the most prolific and ambitious of the mortal races inhabiting Erythea.
 As the shortest-lived of ancestries, they have an innate sense of urgency that drives their endeavors - whether chasing dreams of glory, building towering civilizations, or wallowing in melancholy.
 This volatile nature allows humans to deeply attune with the impassioned essences of spirits and magic.

 #### Pantheon of Civilization
-Chief among the human deities is Ashur, the Great Spirit of Cities and Law.
+Chief among the human deities is Zefaelon, the Great Spirit of Cities and Law.
 He is revered as the patron of humanity's monumental nation-building across Erythea.
-On the continent of Ebolon, the mighty empires of Caelindor, Valcour, Pharousia, and Qahilim arose under Ashur's divine guidance, their ziggurats and citadels crafted in his name.
+On the continent of Eblon, the mighty empires of Caelindor, Valcour, Pharousia, and Qahilim arose under Zefaelon's divine guidance, their ziggurats and citadels crafted in his name.

 Yet humans also honor other Great Spirits as progenitors of their civilized virtues, especially the other two Great Spirits that was responsible for human's creation.
-Adonis, whose heart beats with compassion, is the beacon of healers and educators.
-Nabu the Scribe, oversees the vital abilities of record-keeping, commerce, and the written word that allow societies to flourish.
+Phaedras, whose heart beats with compassion, is the beacon of healers and educators.
+Thothmer the Scribe, oversees the vital abilities of record-keeping, commerce, and the written word that allow societies to flourish.

 #### A Diverging Path
 In recent ages, it was human devotion and industry that triggered the Arcane Revolution, harnessing cerulium's power to birth wondrous magic-fueled infrastructure in metropolises like Azulihrun.
 Whether viewed as a miraculous boon or dangerous hubris, none can deny human passion and determination to unravel the arcane mysteries to improve their life and efficiency.